BarryJCuda/European-Super-League-Constitution/README.md

 ### Consolation Bracket (Toilet Bowl) ###
 - Seeding will be determined by end of regular season standing for the 6 teams not in the Championship Bracket.
 - These teams will compete to try not to finish last in the league and be crowned Toilet Bowl Champions.
 Teams finishing in 11th and 12th place receive a bye in the first week of Toilet Bowl playoffs.
-Winning teams in each round will escape the Toiley Bowl, while losing teams will be flushed to the next round.
+Winning teams in each round will escape the Toilet Bowl, while losing teams will be flushed to the next round.
 - The consolation bracket has no bearing on draft order, theres only pride at stake here.

 <br><br>